Import

 • description: A description for the Table, which will be shown in the DESCRIPTION column in the Dashboard.
 You can think of this as a commit message.

-• extra_columns: The structure of any extra columns to add to the Table.
+• extra_columns: The schema of any extra columns to add to the Table.

 • input_tables: URLs to any existing Tables to declare as inputs.
 These will get arrows to the Table being created in the LINEAGE column in the Dashboard.